augwit/wordpress/README.md

             - ./mysql/data:/var/lib/mysql
 ```

-Note that we use letsencrypt to generate SSL certificates for you, you need to prove the domain is controlled by you, in most case your domain name should already resolved to the host you run this container, otherwise the certbot will fail to generate certificate, the website will only serve on 80 port.
+Note that by default we use ***Letsencrypt*** to automatically generate SSL certificates for the website, you need to make sure that your domain name is already resolved to the host server you run this container.
+If the DNS is not correc the certbot will fail the challenge phase, causing no certificate generated and the website will fallback to only serve on HTTP 80 port.

+***How to use your own certificates:***
-However, if you want to use your own certificate or if your environment does not support letsencrypt to automatically generate certificate, you can set LETSENCRYPT_ENABLED to false, and mount a volumn to /var/ssl, then put your own fullchain.pem and privkey.pem to this folder.
-The website will not serve before the two files are properly placed.
+If you want to use your own certificate or if your environment is not friendly to the Letsencrypt, you can follow below steps:

+1. Set LETSENCRYPT_ENABLED to false
+2. Mount a volumn to /var/ssl
+3. Put your own cert files such as fullchain.pem and privkey.pem to this folder.

+The website will only serve when the two cert files are properly placed when LETSENCRYPT_ENABLED=false.

-## Develop
+## Develop This Image

 Feel free to visit the repository site on Github: [https://github.com/augwit/wordpress/](https://github.com/augwit/wordpress/)

 Build with specific Debian & PHP version: